-Column H - Enter the penalty rate that applies to the number of days you entered in Column G. See the penalty rates listed on Form IL-2220, Page 2, above Penalty Worksheet 1.
+Column H - For payments made after the due date listed in Column B, enter the penalty rate that applies to the number of days you entered in Column G. See the penalty rates listed on Form IL-2220, Page 2, above Penalty Worksheet 1.
+For payments made before the due date listed in Column B, enter "0" in Column H.